Private AI & Security

 Shadow AI Proliferation

 The biggest security gap is not technical.
 It is organizational.
-Employees are adopting unauthorized AI tools at unprecedented rates because they work better and faster than approved systems.
+Employees are adopting unauthorized AI tools at unprecedented rates.
+This is also a change management problem - read our guide on overcoming AI resistance to understand how to channel your team's AI enthusiasm toward approved, secure tools. because they work better and faster than approved systems.
 Security teams cannot monitor what they do not know exists.
 When your sales team uses a free Chinese AI tool to analyze pipeline data because it gives better insights, you have a data exfiltration problem masquerading as a productivity gain.

 The Hard ROI: When Private LLMs Pay for Themselves